hariszaf/microbetag/docs/modules/modules.md

 [`phenotrex`](https://phenotrex.readthedocs.io/en/latest/usage.html)
-enables phenotypic trait prediction on user's metagenomic genomes/bins etc.
+enables phenotypic trait prediction on user's metagenomic genomes/bins.

 Phenotrex classifiers were re-trained using the genomes provided by phenDB for each model.
 For example, for the acetic acid production case, the [corresponding webpage of phenDB](https://phendb.org/reports/modeldetails?model_id=16) pointed to the set of genomes that had been originally used.
-These genomes were recovered and the classifiers were re-trained using
+These genomes were recovered and the classifiers were re-trained to sync with the latest version of [eggNOG](http://eggnog5.embl.de/#/app/home).

-Under the [Traits predicted based on phenDB models](phen-traits.md) tab, we provide a description of each feature abbreviation, based on those from the [phenDB group](https://phendb.org/reports/modeloverview).
+Under the [Traits predicted based on phenDB models](phen-traits.md) tab, we provide a description of each feature abbreviation returned from microbetag based on phen feautures, based on those from the [phenDB group](https://phendb.org/reports/modeloverview).

 The annotation is referring to the species under study.
 Each trait gets a "Yes" or "No" decision along with an accurracy score.
 For example `NOB` : *species under study is part of the clade of NOB*.

-Here is an example of how 2 GTDB genomes look like:
+Here is an example of how two GTDB genomes look like:

 ![phen traits example](../../assets/images/phen_traits_fmt.png)

-microbetag annotates with these functional traits along with their scores, all network nodes that correspond to OTUs/ASVs or bins that have been assigned to species/strain level and mapped to a representative GTDB genome.
+microbetag annotates all network nodes (corresponding to OTUs/ASVs/bins that have been identified to species/strain level) mapped to a representative GTDB genome with these functional traits and scores.

-## Pathway complementarity: an example
+## Pathway complementarity

-As defined by the [KEGG resource](https://www.genome.jp/kegg/module.html), "the KEGG MODULE database is a manually curated collection of modular functional units, categorized into pathway modules, signature modules and reaction modules".
+As defined by the [KEGG resource](https://www.genome.jp/kegg/module.html), *"the KEGG MODULE database is a manually curated collection of modular functional units, categorized into pathway modules, signature modules and reaction modules"*.

 All the GTDB representative genomes were KEGG annottated.
-Considering all pair-wised combinatons of those genomes, microbetag checks whether the KO terms of a genome (donor), if shared, could complete a KEGG module of another (beneficary).
+Considering all pair-wised combinatons of those genomes, microbetag checks whether the KEGG Orthology (KO) terms of a genome (donor) could complete a KEGG module of another (beneficary), if shared.

 Here is an example where Acidiferrobacter sp.
 SPIII3 (GCA_003184265.1) potentially shares K01626 to complete the Shikimate pathway (M00022) of